 Depending on the active ingredients, many spot treatments can also be used to prevent post-acne scarring and lighten dark spots, aka hyperpigmentation.

-Spot Treatment Ingredients
+The Best Spot Treatment Ingredients

 There are lots of spot treatments available over the counter, but for the best results, you should choose one with an active ingredient that works for your acne, skin type, and lifestyle.
 For example, some spot treatments are meant to be used overnight, while some dry clear so they can be worn during the day.
 Find a spot treatment with one of these acne fighting actives:

-- Benzoyl Peroxide.
 This antiseptic destroys bacteria in pores, acts as an anti-inflammatory agent, and is an oxidizer that can help to inject air into the pores and loosen oils and bacteria trapped inside.
 The SLMD BP Spot Treatment contains 10% benzoyl peroxide and is a great option for drying out pimples and zapping bacteria.

 An antibacterial, salicylic acid helps to clear out pores and is an anti-inflammatory and keratolytic, which means it helps to dissolve keratin and exfoliate the skin.
 The SLMD x Dr. Pimple Popper Acne Spot Treatment is a great option for those who want a daytime spot treatment.
 It dries clear, which means it can be worn under or over makeup on those stubborn breakouts.

-In short: A spot treatment is the perfect way to combat an unsightly blemish and prevent new pimples from forming.
+In short: A spot treatment is a perfect way to combat an unsightly blemish and prevent new pimples from forming.
 While we can’t always predict our breakouts, finding the right spot treatment for your acne and skin type will keep you prepared and ready to treat acne — no matter when it happens.